 I’m getting a lot of the same questions about the Sourdough Starter, and the Sourdough Bread made from the starter,so I thought I’d provide a troubleshooting guide to help folks with the difficulties they may be having.
 I update these FAQs as I learn or think of more information.

-The main thing to remember is that sourdough is a living thing—it is a combination of yeast and bacteria.
+The main thing to remember is that sourdough is a living thing—it is a combination of wild yeast and bacteria.
 Since yeast and bacteria are living and not chemical (like baking powder), they react in ways that we can often guess at but that we cannot be absolutely sure of.

-FIRST AND FOREMOST: If you did not do everything exactly as described in the starter recipe, go back and re-do it according to the recipe.
+FIRST AND FOREMOST: If you did NOT do everything exactly as described in the starter recipe, go back and re-do it according to the recipe.
 Seriously.
 This means using organic cabbage, filtered water, and feeding and watering the starter on a schedule, with regular stirring.